apache/beam/learning/prompts/code-explanation/java/10_io_parquet.md

                     .from(options.getFilePattern()))
 ```

-The `ParDo` transform is used to log the records read from the Parquet file.
+Subsequently, the `ParDo` transform logs the records read from the Parquet file.
 The `DoFn` processes each element and logs the values of the fields in the `ExampleRecord` class.

 ```java
             .apply(
                 "Log records",